“Child abuse” means the physical, emotional, or sexual abuse and/or neglect of a child under 18 years of age.

-Physical abuse is when a child is injured or harmed by his or her caregiver, or when the caregiver fails to do something to protect the child.
-Injuries include bruises, cuts, welts, fractures, burns or internal injuries.
+Physical abuse is any deliberate physical force or action by a parent or caregiver that results, or could result, in injury to a child or when the caregiver fails to do something to protect the child.
+Injuries can include bruises, cuts, welts, fractures, burns or internal injuries.
 Physical abuse can be one or two isolated incidents or can occur over a prolonged period of time.

 Sexual abuse occurs when a child is used for the sexual gratification of an adult or an older child and/or the caregiver is aware of the possibility of harm and fails to protect the child.
 This includes sexual intercourse, exposing a child’s private areas, touching for sexual purposes, watching a child undress for sexual pleasure, and allowing/forcing a child to look at or perform in pornographic pictures or videos, or engage in prostitution.
 Sexual harm can take place via electronic means – including phone, text, social media, or over the internet.

 Emotional abuse is a pattern of behaviour that attacks a child’s emotional safety, development, or sense of well-being or worth.
 This type of behaviour may include excessive, aggressive, or unreasonable demands; constant criticism, teasing, belittling, insulting, rejecting, ignoring, or isolating.
 Emotional harm can occur as a result of exposure to interpersonal violence or significant post separation conflict between caregivers.